 - Southwest Florida region is served by five commercial airports: Tampa International, Southwest Florida International in Fort Myers, Sarasota-Bradenton International, St. Petersburg-Clearwater International, and Punta Gorda Airport.

 Fort Myers, Cape Coral, and Lehigh Acres in Lee County are among the biggest cities in Southwest Florida where the real estate market is thriving.
-According to Florida Realtors, single-family home sales are up nearly 27% across the entire state, while median sales prices are up by 15.6%.
+According to Florida Realtors, sales volume of single-family homes has increased by 16.9% while median sales prices are up by 24.6%.

 Key Market Stats: